microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_90CU3.md

 For more information see: [Breaking change for Azure Service Fabric Linux customers](https://techcommunity.microsoft.com/t5/azure-service-fabric-blog/breaking-change-for-azure-service-fabric-linux-customers/ba-p/3604678)

 **Breaking Changes with  BackupRestoreService**
-When SF cluster is upgraded to to 9.0.1107.9590 which has existing backup policies and these are enabled on any of the app/service/partition, post upgradation BRS fails deserialize old metadata with changes in new release.
-It will stop taking backup and restore on the partition/service/app in question, though cluster and BRS remains healthy.
+When an SF cluster A. has existing backup policies and B.these policies enabled on any of the app/service/partition, if this cluster is now upgraded to is upgraded to 9.0.1107.9590, then BRS fails deserialize old metadata with changes in new release.
+BRS will stop taking backup and restore on the partition/service/app in question, though user app, cluster and BRS remains healthy.

+**Identifying the issue**
+There are three ways to identifying and confirming the issue
+A. If periodic backups were happening on any partition, it should be visible on SFX under Cluster->Application->Service->Partition->Backup.
+Here list of all backups being taken with creation time is available.
+Using this info and upgrade time, customer can identify whethere backup policy was enabled, backups were happening before upgrade and whether backups are happening post upgrade.

+B. Another way of checking and enumerating them is calling this API [get partition backup list](https://learn.microsoft.com/en-us/rest/api/servicefabric/sfclient-api-getpartitionbackuplist).

+C. Additionally customer can verify this issue by checking below exception in logs if they have access to log.
+These logs will be present on new primary node of partition where periodic backup is scheduled before and after upgrade.

 Customers would see logs something like –
 | Timestamp | Type | Process | Thread | Message |
 | --- | --- | --- | --- | --- |
 | 2022-10-18T11:14:18.44Z | BackupRestoreManager | 92384 | 576992 | 2f2f40a4-b8a6-416b-98c2-939ea60b0d77 Error encountered in BackupRestoreWorker InitializeAsync System.Runtime.Serialization.SerializationException: Error in line 1 position 198.
 'Element' '_x003C_NumberOfBackupsInChain_x003E_k__BackingField' from namespace 'http://schemas.datacontract.org/2004/07/System.Fabric.BackupRestore' is not expected.
 Expecting element '_x003C_NextBackupTime_x003E_k__BackingField'.<br>    	   at System.Runtime.Serialization.XmlObjectSerializerReadContext.ThrowRequiredMemberMissingException(XmlReaderDelegator xmlReader, Int32 memberIndex, Int32 requiredIndex, XmlDictionaryString[] memberNames)|

 **Mitigation**
 To mitigate, customers need to update the existing policy after upgrading to 9.0.1107.9590.
 User can call updatebackuppolicy API as mentioned in this doc [Update Backup Policy] https://learn.microsoft.com/en-us/rest/api/servicefabric/sfclient-api-updatebackuppolicy with existing policy values.
 It will update the policy model inside BRS with new data model and BRS will start taking periodic backups again.

 **Steps**
-1. Check if there were some existing backup policies applied on any application/service/partition before upgrading to 9.0.1107.9590
-2. Check if periodic backups are stopped post upgrading and above error is appearing in logs. above errors are appearing
+1. Check and confirm issue as mentioned in "Identifying the issue" section above.
-3. Update the backup policy with same old values by calling updatebackuppolicy API.
+2. If issues is confirmed, update the backup policy with same old values by calling updatebackuppolicy API.
 Below is one sample -
     ```powershell
      $BackupPolicy=@{
       Name = "DailyAzureBackupPolicy"